DONATE

 Understand the significance of Sadaqah during Ramadan in Islam

-What is Sadaqah in Islam?
+What is the meaning of Sadaqah in Islam?
 Sadaqah means ‘righteousness’ and is a form of voluntary charity.
 It is mentioned in over 50 places in the Qur’an, which shows its importance to Muslims.

 Acts of Sadaqah can include: